This feature is only available on paid accounts and requires Manager user level or higher.

 Find Goal Website Activity, and click Add Automation.

-In the Add Automation pop-up modal, input the name of your Automation workflow and select a list from the drop-down menu.
+In the Add Automation pop-up modal, input the name of your automation and select a list from the drop-down menu.

 On the Emails page, click Edit Trigger next to the email you want to work with.

-Set the delay and add the visited URLs that will trigger your workflow.
+Set the delay and add the visited URLs that will trigger your automation.
 Events and URLs must be 255 characters or less.

 Click Update Trigger.

-- Continue through the Automation Builder to finish creating your workflow.
+- Continue through the Automation Builder to finish creating your automation.

 Advanced Trigger Options